 Most of the European Enlightenment revolves around freedom and the project of “liberating” people: liberating them from false beliefs, false religion, arbitrary authority, etc.–this is, what is called “liberation discourse.”
 Westerners still participate in this Enlightenment project today.

 That is why America invaded Iraq, to prevent a dictator taking control of most of the world’s oil reserves and to liberate Kuwaitis, and a decade later, to liberate the Iraqis.
 That is why America has fought nearly forty wars abroad, from Japan to Germany, to Italy, to Panama to Nicaragua, to Kosovo, to Vietnam, to Korea, to Angola, to Somalia, to Afghanistan.
-Whether these wars were right or wrong, the nation’s motivation has been always the same, to liberate people, to stop dictators, to export democracy and freedom.
+Whether these wars were right or wrong, and whatever the hidden agenda of the politicians, the nation’s motivation has been always the same, to liberate people, to stop dictators, to export democracy and freedom.
 This idea of “liberating” people, so entrenched in America’s international politics, comes out of Luther’s idea of “freedom.”

 Other factors have also played a role in these wars, such as protecting the economic and political interests of America.
-However, the underlying denominator has generally been liberating people from tyranny.
+However, the underlying denominator has generally been liberating people, at least in the eyes of the people, from tyranny.
 Liberating people and defending American interest are not necessarily mutually exclusive.

 The Outcome of Reform in Islam